IPv6 Leak Test

 What Is an IPv6 Leak?

 The problem is becoming more widespread as IPv6 adoption increases globally.
 Major ISPs in many countries now provide dual-stack connectivity, assigning both IPv4 and IPv6 addresses to customers.
-This means that without proper IPv6 leak protection, a growing number of VPN users are at risk.
+This means that without proper IPv6 leak protection, a growing number of users are at risk.